My daughter, Cora Campbell Barrett, arrived in the world on a bright and chilly Boston day facing much uncertainty.

 Cora gave me many intangible gifts.
 Her life taught me that grief and loss that persist over time make space that allows for beautiful things to happen.
 Perspectives change, sisters become best friends, and little girls — in spite of chronic illness — grow up, develop dynamic personalities and charm all who love them with silly jokes and potty talk and belly laughs borne of an unimaginably profound journey.
 And it is missing these things, not simply feeling overcome by a proverbial woolen blanket that threatens to suffocate my breath, that gives me the freedom to continue on my journey.

-Hannah Barrett lives in the Berkshire Hills of Western Massachusetts where she grew up and is now raising her daughters.
+Hannah Van Sickle lives in the Berkshire Hills of Western Massachusetts where she grew up and is now raising her daughters.
 An English teacher by training, Hannah works as an academic tutor where she offers support to students in the arenas of writing, organization and planning.